 There are no goats in Region 5.

-Though some hunters target them for the meat, other meat animals are more readily avaible in most areas; most goats are taken by trophy hunters.
+Though some hunters target them for the meat, other meat animals are more readily available in most areas; most goats are taken by trophy hunters.
 The most common mount is the shoulder mount.
 Begin your skinning cuts at the mid-body point to ensure your taxidermist has plenty of cape to work with.
 A 3/4 life-size mount is also popular, where the mount incorporates the entire front legs into a diorama including rocks and lichen found in goat country.
-If you go with the 3/4 mount, skin the animal to a point just forward of the hind quarters.
-A full body skin can be done for either a full mount or a rug, but of course you must remember that a full-body mount usually requires a dorsal cut (up the spine) while the rug requires a ventral cut (up the belly), so the decision must be made at the kill site or before.
-Goats make an impressive rug mount, with the head and hooves in place, and a goat rug is cheaper than a full body mount.
+If you go with the 3/4 mount, skin the animal to a point just forward of the hindquarters.
+A full-body skin can be done for either a full mount or a rug, but of course, you must remember that a full-body mount usually requires a dorsal cut (up the spine) while the rug requires a ventral cut (up the belly), so the decision must be made at the kill site or before.
+Goats make an impressive rug mount, with the head and hooves in place, and a goat rug is cheaper than a full-body mount.
 Go with red or black felt to contrast with the white hair.

 Seasoned goat hunters know that good equipment is one of the keys for success.
 You've got to go in light, so each item must earn its place in your pack.
 Here's a general list; refine it to fit the location you're hunting.

 Bring two sets of thermal underwear; a light-weight set and a medium-weight set.
 Tops should be zippered tee-neck style if possible, to retain heat in the neck area.
 The two layers can be worn separately or doubled up as temperatures demand.
 Go with softer wool or a synthetic to wick moisture away from your skin.

 Synthetic briefs are a great idea for controlling moisture that might otherwise build up against your skin.